All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide acid reflux is a manageable side effect related to delayed gastric emptying.
 Learn why it happens, how long it lasts, and what you can do to reduce symptoms.

-If you are dealing with semaglutide acid reflux and want to know what to do, the most effective steps are adjusting your meal size, avoiding trigger foods, and staying upright after eating.
+If you're dealing with semaglutide acid reflux and want to know what to do, the most effective steps are adjusting your meal size, avoiding trigger foods, and staying upright after eating.
 Acid reflux on semaglutide happens because the medication slows stomach emptying, which increases pressure inside the stomach and makes it easier for acid to flow back into the esophagus.

 Semaglutide is a GLP-1 receptor agonist used for weight management and type 2 diabetes.
-While it is highly effective at reducing appetite and promoting weight loss, its effects on digestive speed can trigger or worsen acid reflux, particularly during the early weeks of treatment.
+While it's highly effective at reducing appetite and promoting weight loss, its effects on digestive speed can trigger or worsen acid reflux, particularly during the early weeks of treatment.
 The good news is that for many patients, the weight loss itself eventually helps improve reflux symptoms over the long term.

 Why Semaglutide Causes Acid Reflux